Lythria purpuraria

-L. purpuraria generally have two red-purple transverse lines in their green-yellow forewings.
+Lythria purpuraria generally have two red-purple transverse lines in their green-yellow forewings.
 They are often confused with L. cruentaria, a sister species in the same family.
 This is because they are both available in a variety of sizes with multiple wing patterns.
 L. purpuraria and the other four species within the Lythria family have a very difficult genitalia structure, which is complicated to analyze and study.

 Adults are on wing from April to June and again from July to September.
 It is a day-flying species.
 There are two generations per year.

 The larvae feed on prostrate knotweed, also known as Polygonum aviculare.